-In some ways, the daily lives of people aging with HIV are similar to the lives of all older adults.
-There is a need to manage concurrent health conditions, cope with the isolation that can sometimes accompany disengagement from the workforce, and take stock of who will provide support if independence wanes.
+In some ways, the daily lives of aging and older people living with HIV are similar to the lives of other older adults.
+There is a need to manage concurrent health conditions, cope with isolation and loneliness, and take stock of who will provide support if independence wanes.

 But normal aging-related issues can be more complex for people living with HIV.
-It is common for HIV-positive people to live with a greater number of physical, mental or cognitive comorbidities across the lifespan, as compared to their HIV negative counterparts.
-Financial insecurity resulting from a history of precarious work, and HIV-related stigma, can exacerbate isolation.
-Uncertainty regarding health changes, the long-term impacts of treatment, and the accessibility of service and supports for ‘seniors’ abounds.
+It is common for HIV-positive people to live with a greater number of physical, mental, or cognitive comorbidities across the lifespan, as compared to their HIV-negative counterparts.
+Financial insecurity resulting from poor financial advice, precarious engagement in work, and HIV-related stigma, can limit access to housing, food and support and increase isolation.
+Uncertainty regarding health changes, the long-term impacts of treatment, and the process of navigating services and supports for ‘seniors’ abounds.

-Realize is committed to ensuring that people aging with HIV are supported.
+Realize is committed to ensuring that aging and older people living with HIV are supported.
 Some of our activities include:

-- Educating health care and service providers about the needs and experiences of older adults living with HIV
+- Educating health care and service providers about the needs and experiences of aging and older people living with HIV

-- Sharing up-to-date research findings on topics of relevance to HIV and older adults
+- Sharing up-to-date research findings on topics related to HIV, aging and older adulthood

-- Taking action to address health inequities faced by older adults living with HIV
+- Taking action to address health inequities faced by aging and older people living with HIV

 Situating the Preferences And Needs for Aging Care among HIV-positive Elderly people in Ontario within the UN Principles for Older Persons